Before renovating a house, there are several things that you must consider. One of them is the age of your house.

 If you ask why is it important to know the age of the house, it is because older houses tend to have asbestos installed within.
 Asbestos can be very dangerous if you do not treat it carefully.
 It can cause a serious health risk.
 Among the health risks are lung cancer and mesothelioma.

 Renovating involves cutting, breaking or demolition that can disturb the asbestos.
-Once the material is disturbed or damaged, it can release its airborne fiber.
+Once the material is disturbed or damaged, it can release its airborne fibre.
 The fibre is very small and thin, and so it is very easy to be inhaled by people.
 When it gets into the respiratory system, it will remain inside and after years pose a health problem.
 Therefore, before you start renovating your house, make sure you check the presence of asbestos in your house.

 You can engage a qualified licensed professional to do an asbestos inspection and testing.
 The inspection will help you determine the presence of that fibrous material and testing will clarify the type of fibrous material found inside.
 The first thing that you should do before doing the testing is collecting some samples of the suspected materials.
 Then, you will need to send the samples to an accredited lab to be analyzed.
-The fiber is too small to be inspected only by naked eyes.
-It requires special apparatus.
+The fibre is too small to be inspected only by naked eyes.
+It requires a special apparatus.

-FIY, sampling process can be dangerous if you don’t know how to deal with any fibrous material.
+FYI, the sampling process can be dangerous if you don’t know how to deal with any fibrous material.
 The best option is to let the expert handles the job.
 They have been trained to deal with that dangerous substance, so it will not cause any hazard to the surrounding people and environment.